 Many crafters have extra yarn.
 Some buy more than is needed for a project or lose interest in a project after purchasing the yarn.
 You can find good quality, previously loved yarn locally or online.
 Check out these sources:

 Online – Many crafters post excess supplies on various selling or swapping websites.
-Search your local craigslist or freecycle.org for quality yarn.
-Browse sites like Etsy.
-Join a crafting supply Yahoo group or Facebook group.
+Search your local Facebook marketplace or browse sites like Ebay.

 Recycle Sweaters to Make Your Own Yarn

-One of the best ways to get quality yarn for pennies is to unravel good condition, high-quality commercially knitted sweaters.
-Ask friends and family for cast off sweaters, or buy them at thrift stores and yard sales.
+One of the best ways to get quality yarn for pennies is to unravel good condition, high-quality commercially knitted sweaters or scarves.
+Ask friends and family for old sweaters, or buy them at thrift stores and yard sales.
 Sweaters at yards sales often sell for less than a dollar and many thrift stores routinely have bag specials where anything that fits into a bag is a few dollars.

 To unravel a sweater, carefully take it apart at each seam without cutting through the fibers in the body of the garment.
 Lay each piece flat and find the beginning of the yarn, usually at one end of the shoulder.
 If the beginning is not obvious, you can cut through the yarn at one end and pull to start unraveling the yarn.